antalsz/functional-shuffle/README.md

 # functional-shuffle

-This package implements Heinrich Apfelmus's "merge shuffle" algorithm from his blog post [Random Permutations and Sorting].
+This package implements Heinrich Apfelmus’s “merge shuffle” algorithm from his blog post [Random Permutations and Sorting].

 This version of the algorithm produces a uniform shuffle of the list with a